London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 If you don't want to stay right in the centre of the action, but still have close access to central London, southeast London could be the answer – and you can explore Greenwich and its park, catch a show at the O2 or take the cable car across the river.

 This pub, occupying a lovely Georgian building, sits in hugely desirable North Greenwich.
 It's a brilliant city boozer with great food and cosy boutique rooms.
-It's a homely sort of place, with lots of nooks and crannies inside and a terrace and secluded garden out the back and the O2 is only a ten-minute walk away.
-You're a two-minute walk from the riverside path (which you could follow in half an hour into the centre of Greenwich), and a five-minute walk from the cable car.
+It's a homely sort of place, with lots of nooks and crannies inside and a terrace and secluded garden out the back and the O2 is only a 10-minute walk away.
+You're a two-minute walk from the riverside path (which you could follow in half an hour into the centre of Greenwich) and a five-minute stroll from the cable car.
 All in all, The Pilot is a comfy and rather authentic base for a stay in London.